Great River Road: Discover Charming Illinois Towns & Majestic Mississippi Views

 Galena is also home to many beautiful wineries and recognized distilleries, each offering their own tastings and tours.
 From Galena Cellars Winery to the Rocky Waters Vineyard in nearby Hanover, you're sure to find a unique bottle of wine to take home with you.
 Extend your drive out to Elizabeth, and you can find two other incredibly popular Illinois Made Maker destinations.
 At Dittmar Farms, enjoy scenic hayrides, u-pick apples and pumpkins, and a corn maze.
 Stop by Eshelman Pottery for practical, bold and innovative stoneware sure to catch the eye.

 Your last day starts in Chester, where you can see the famous cartoon character Popeye up close with the Popeye Character Trail in Seger Park.
 End your road trip in Cairo, where the Mississippi and Ohio rivers converge.
-At this confluence of two great American rivers you’ll find Fort Defiance Park and the very southernmost tip of Illinois itself.
+At this confluence of two great American rivers, you’ll find Fort Defiance Park and the very southernmost tip of Illinois itself.
+For the best views of the confluence visit the old observation tower.

 It's easy to forget how much greater seeing something in person can be.
 A sunset over the mighty Mississippi River.
 A cobblestone street surrounded by historic homes.
 The ruins of an ancient civilization.
 Designated a National Scenic Byway, the Great River Road’s striking vistas are something you have to see to believe.